 Pros | Cons |

-Extremely versatile, with three modes — screw, drill and hammer drill. | Not suitable for long-duration drilling into masonry. |
+Extremely versatile, with three modes — screw, drill and hammer drill. | Not suitable for drilling into masonry over long periods. |

-Lightweight in comparison to the hammer drill. | |
+Lightweight in comparison to hammer drills. | |

-Variable speed and torque to cover most situations. |
+Variable speed and torque cover most situations. |

 #2.
 Hammer Drills

-As the name suggests, this drill uses a hammer action to help drive the bit into hard material such as masonry and concrete.
-Two serrated discs inside the drill head, one fixed and one free to rotate, create the hammer effect by pushing the chuck back & forth as the free disc turns.
+Hammer drills contain two serrated discs inside the drill head, one fixed and one free to rotate.
+These discs create the hammer effect by pushing the chuck back & forth as the free disc turns.
 When no force is applied, a clutch separates the two discs to avoid excess wear.

 The percussion rate is usually much higher than combi-drills, getting up to 50,000 BPM in some cases, which is why professionals prefer the hammer drill.